Warthog710/Tower-Defense-Game/README.md

 * [ ] HUD class has a lot of variables, find a better way of dealing with this.
 * [ ] GameObjectFactory???
 Make a factory pattern for all the gameobjects rather than several different factory patterns.
 * [ ] Make resistances adaptive and have them change each wave.
+* [ ] Make resistances work rather than just be ornamental.
 * [ ] Once the towers and aliens are done, spend some time balancing the game, not too hard, but a new player shouldn't win on their first try.